samhattangady/stockhound/README.md

 #### Assumptions and Decisions
 1. The assignment did not specify how many days data is to be stored/shown.
-So for this version, I am storing multiple days data, but showing just one.
+So for this version, I am storing multiple days data, but showing just one at a time.
 The app can easily be extended for more, its mostly a UI/UX problem.
 2. The web app was designed for desktop monitors.
 On mobiles, there is a lot of overflow which doesn't look all that great.
 Also, it was developed for Chrome, and uses some ES6 features.